kengho/vipnet-nodes-electron/README.md

 * i18n
 * handle electron warnings in console
 * consider using "mssql" module built-in SQL injection protection instead of "sqlstring"
+* figure out how to hide app menu and toggle it by pressing Alt button

 # License